mlockett/ApexLogger/README.md

 ## Features

-Writes log info to Salesforce database for convenient access with reports and SOQL
+Writes log data to Salesforce database for convenient access with reports and SOQL

-Logs are written asynchronously so DML is not added to the current transaction.
+Logs are written in a manner so DML is not added to the current transaction, and there is no rollback when errors occur

-Enables a developer to write log data to the database without concern for data being rolled back on error.

 Provides both static methods, and a concrete class that implements an interface developers that might want to mock logging in tests, or provide other loggers.

-Enables configuration of data that should be filtered out of logs, e.g. Social Security numbers.
+Configure data that should be filtered out of logs, e.g. Social Security numbers.

-Enables filter what entries are logged based on LoggingLevel/User using Custom Metadata
+Configure which entries are logged by LoggingLevel/User

+Log from ProcessBuilders

 ## What's new?
 Added log record filtering by LoggingLevel/User